jfmengels/eslint-rule-documentation/readme.md

 ## Contributing

-If you find a plugin that you use is not in the, please consider adding it to the project by following the instructions [here](https://github.com/jfmengels/eslint-rule-documentation/blob/master/contributing.md).
+If you find a plugin that you use is not in the [list of supported plugins](./plugins.json), please consider adding it to the project by following the instructions [here](./contributing.md).

 ## API